jeffreyolchovy/mediaserver/README.md

 5. Find your Raspberry Pi device and click `Edit`.
 6. Enable the option to take out a static lease.
 7. Note the local IP address that was allocated to the device.

+If not using a Verizon Fios provided router, consult your router manufacturer's instructions on reserving a static IP address for your Raspberry Pi (i.e. see their instructions for Static DHCP or DHCP reservations).

 ### Setup passwordless access from supporting machine
 1. Generate ssh key for supporting machine if not already present.